hyperiumjailbreak/hyperiumjailbreak.github.io/docs/installation.md

 Once you are in the Hyperium installer, you can proceed to configure it to your liking.

-After finishing, open your Minecraft launcher and have fun :D
+After finishing, open your Minecraft launcher and have fun :smile:
+-->